frankbauer/ilias-pccodequestion/README.md

 **Supports**: ILIAS 5.4 - 5.4

 ## Dependencies
-This plugin uses your code-question plugin to perform most of the work.
+This plugin uses our code-question plugin to perform most of the work.
 Before installing and activating this plugin, please make sure you have installed https://github.com/frankbauer/ilias-asscodequestion.

 ## Installation